 All people registered as sex offenders are registered on either a national or state sex offender database.
 The people on these databases have been convicted of a sex or kidnapping crime.
 You can access this information online, but bear in mind that you will not get the exact address, rather the block that they live on.

 If you or someone you know is a victim of domestic violence, there are services to help you.
 Your county will have a Domestic Violence Services office.
 They provide free and confidential services, such as emergency shelter information, legal advocacy, support groups and domestic violence education.
 They will work to help you create a safe and violence-free life, and heal from the trauma of abuse.

 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been a prisoner in Traverse County Detention Center?
 Do you know anybody that spent time there?
 Have you ever been to visit a prisoner at this jail?

 If your answer is yes, then we would like you to tell us about it.
 Write about your experience because others can find out what to expect.

 Things you can write in your comment:

 Everyone’s who has been put in jail has a story about it.
 How’d you get locked up?
 Were you fairly treated?
 How was day to day life at Traverse County Detention Center?
 What about the other inmates?
 How did going to jail affect your life?

 Tell Your Story About Traverse County Detention Center

 Make some good friends in jail?
-Do you want to throw a shout out to a friend from jail?
-Throw a shout out to them here.
+Do you want to send a message to a friend from jail?
+Send a message to them here.